 If you want to learn a bit more about some of the most common modulation effects, check out these guides:

 If you spend enough time with a multi-modulation pedal like the MOD Factory, you’ll learn which modulation effects work best in different songs and styles of music.

 Recommended Delay Pedal

-Getting a good quality delay pedal should be one of your first purchases.
+Getting a good-quality delay pedal should be one of your first purchases.
+It’s far more important than a modulation pedal or a wah.
 The majority of guitarists use delay because it’s such a flexible and useful effect.
 You can use it with essentially any tone with any combination of effects and expect great results.